Teleology in biology

 "Behaviour with a purpose": a young springbok stotting.
 A biologist might argue that this has the function of signalling to predators, helping the springbok to survive and allowing it to reproduce.

 Teleology in biology is the use of the language of goal-directedness in accounts of evolutionary adaptation, which some biologists and philosophers of science find problematic.
 The term teleonomy has also been proposed.
 Before Darwin, organisms were seen as existing because God had designed and created them; their features such as eyes were taken by natural theology to have been made to enable them to carry out their functions, such as seeing.
 Evolutionary biologists often use similar teleological formulations that invoke purpose, but these imply natural selection rather than actual goals, whether conscious or not.
 Some biologists and religious thinkers held that evolution itself was somehow goal-directed (orthogenesis), and in vitalist versions, driven by a purposeful life force.
 With evolution working by natural selection acting on inherited variation, the use of teleology in biology has attracted criticism, and attempts have been made to teach students to avoid teleological language.

 Nevertheless, biologists still often write about evolution as if organisms had goals, and some philosophers of biology such as Francisco Ayala and biologists such as J. B. S. Haldane consider that teleological language is unavoidable in evolutionary biology.

 Context

 Teleology

-Teleology, from Greek τέλος, telos "end, purpose" and -λογία, logia, "a branch of learning", was coined by the philosopher Christian von Wolff in 1728.
+Teleology (Greek τέλος, telos "end, purpose" and -λογία, logia, "a branch of learning") was coined by the philosopher Christian von Wolff in 1728.
 The concept derives from the ancient Greek philosophy of Aristotle, where the final cause (the purpose) of a thing is its function.
 However, Aristotle's biology does not envisage evolution by natural selection.

 Phrases used by biologists like "a function of ... is to ..." or "is designed for" are teleological at least in language.
 The presence of real or apparent teleology in explanations of natural selection is a controversial aspect of the philosophy of biology, not least for its echoes of natural theology.